 How do I get Involved:

 Students can apply to join the Youth Panel by submitting an application form telling us why they would like to be part of our team.
 All applications will be considered and the panel will be made up of the students who show greatest enthusiasm and interest in internet safety and in using technology in general.
-Recruitment starts in September and is advertised on our social media platforms.

-What Do the Youth Panel Get Up to?
+What do the Youth Panel get up to?